 Rearrange the hamburgers on the plate or in the dish, moving the patties on the edges to the center.
 There is no need to stop and rearrange if you're only cooking one or two patties.

 Continue cooking the meat for several minutes until the burgers are steaming and the juices are running clear.
 The exact time it takes to cook hamburgers in the microwave varies because all microwaves cook differently due to wattage and efficiency variations.
-The more fat the ground beef has, the faster it will cook, though lower-fat hamburgers are preferable for nutritional reasons.
+The more fat the ground beef has, the faster it will cook, though lower-fat hamburgers are preferable for nutrition reasons.

-Allow the hamburgers to sit covered in the microwave for at least two minutes once you they're done to let them finish cooking and reach a stable internal temperature.
+Allow the hamburgers to sit covered in the microwave for at least two minutes once you think they're done to let them finish cooking and reach a stable internal temperature.

 Check the temperature of your hamburgers with a food thermometer.
-Ground beef must have a temperature of at least 165 degrees Fahrenheit to be safe for consumption.
+Ground beef must have an internal temperature of at least 165 degrees Fahrenheit to be safe for consumption.
 Check the temperature in several places of each patty since microwaves can sometimes cook the edges well but leave the centers still undercooked.